 College football fans know the most recognizable team mascots in the sport.
 The best, in my opinion, are the live mascots.
-Nothing is quite as thrilling as seeing LSU’s Mike the Tiger‘s piercing eyes and defined stripes or Georgia’s Uga the Bulldog sporting his adorable red and black jersey.
+Nothing is quite as thrilling as seeing LSU's Mike the Tiger's piercing eyes and defined stripes or Georgia's Uga the Bulldog sporting his adorable red and black jersey or the majesty of Houston's cougar, Shasta, who unfortunately passed away in 2022.
+Even Arkansas has a Russian Boar named Tusk, despite their "Woo Pig" cheers.
 But no mascot in NCAA football is as fearsome and iconic as University of Texas Longhorns mascot Bevo.

 Donning incredible horns, this Texas longhorn steer is the definition of tough.
 Prior to the 2019 Sugar Bowl game, Bevo broke free of his handlers to charge at poor defenseless Uga.
 He didn't reach the University of Georgia mascot, but he did take the Texas Longhorns' "Hook 'em Horns" saying literally by scratching a reporter caught in the crossfire.
 PETA even wrote a letter afterward urging both schools to end the use of live mascots.

 Bevo's mean streak is hardly limited to that instance.
 Bevo II gained notoriety for charging an SMU cheerleader that had to defend himself with a megaphone.
 Bevo III ran wild across campus for two days after breaking out of his enclosure.
 And Bevo V once scattered Baylor's entire band.